-The U.S. Internal Revenue Service offers prototypes for an SEP, simplified employee pension plan, which allows self-employed individuals to contribute towards their retirement, or individuals may develop their own.
+The U.S. Internal Revenue Service offers prototypes for an SEP, simplified employee pension plan, which allows self-employed individuals to contribute towards their retirement, or individuals may

 For incorporated companies, the possibilities sky rocket.
 Be sure to meet with a financial advisor before beginning your business to ensure you properly plan for the future.

 ESTABLISH YOUR BUSINESS